 Chimnutz

 Well, they are sort-of doughnuts.
 I haven’t tried them, but they look pretty good.
 I’m sure kids love them.
+You’ll find them near the Woodchop Arena.

 Donut Balls